|Allegro CL version 10.1|

 The three tabs summarize the collected data in up to three ways.
 Illustrated above is the Outline presentation (onthe Outline tab), which corresponds to the output from show-call-graph, and the Flat presentation (on the Flat tab), which corresponds to the output from show-flat-profile.

-The third tab is the Call Counts presentation, which corresponds to the output from show-call-counts.
+The third tab is the Call Counts presentation, which corresponds to the output from show-call-counts (not illustrated).

-(Data was just collected while running the IDE.
+(Data was collected from defining and running the factorial function, excluding most IDE-related calls.
 One usually collects data when running your application or parts of your application.
 See runtime-analyzer.htm for discussion of how to use the runtime analyzer.
 Here we are only interested in the dialogs and how they display.)

 Nodes in the outline presentation indicate functions or methods called, as do the entries in the left column of the Flat and Call Counts displays.
 The Flat and Call Counts presentations may be sorted differently by clicking on the column headers.
 And (as usual in the IDE dialogs), the Search | Find Forward or Search | Find Backward command may be used to search for arbitrary strings in any of the presentations.